data-solution-automation-engine/data-solution-framework/Design_Patterns/Design Pattern - Generic - Exception handling.md

 If reject tables are part of the exception handling process, records marked with exceptions will generally remain in the reject tables until an acceptable level of data quality has been reached.
 The above would occur in the reject table rather than in the actual target table.
 Once the record is deemed to be of sufficient quality, it will be inserted into the true target table, and deleted from the reject table.

-6.4      Tracking resolution in OMD_EVENT_LOG
+6.4      Tracking resolution in EVENT_LOG

 Because each record in the ETL process control event log is stored as an exception *bitmap* that can contain any number of exceptions, an updated record (minus the resolved exception) is then re-added to EVENT_LOG if there are still outstanding exceptions.
 This is conforming to the design of DIRECT, which creates a new module instance for every run.